scorpido74/azure-docs.nl-nl/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_purge_jobhistory"></a><a name="sp_purge_jobhistory"></a>sp_purge_jobhistory

-Hiermee verwijdert u de geschiedenisrecords voor een taak.
+Hiermee verwijdert u de geschiedenis records voor een taak.

 #### <a name="syntax"></a>Syntaxis